 - TC-2216.
 TC-2216 is a product candidate that we are developing as a monotherapy for depression and anxiety disorders.
 We are currently conducting a Phase I single rising dose clinical trial of TC-2216. - Mecamylamine hydrochloride and TC-5214.
 In 2006, we completed a Phase II clinical trial of mecamylamine hydrochloride as an augmentation treatment to citalopram hydrobromide, a commonly prescribed treatment for depression marketed as Celexa in the United States, for major depression.
 We refer to this treatment combination as TRIDMAC.
 Mecamylamine hydrochloride is the active ingredient in Inversine, our only product approved by the U.S. Food and Drug Administration, or FDA, for marketing.
 TC-5214 is one of the enantiomers of mecamylamine hydrochloride.
 We have not yet conducted a clinical trial of TC-5214, but expect that we will elect to advance TC-5214 into clinical development as an augmentation treatment for major depression in lieu of further development of mecamylamine hydrochloride.
+We expect to confirm our plans with regard to the further development of TC-5214 or TRIDMAC following a meeting with the FDA that is scheduled to occur in August 2007.

 - TC-2696.
 TC-2696 is a product candidate that we are developing currently as a treatment for acute post-operative pain.
-We are currently conducting a Phase II clinical trial of TC-2696 in third molar extraction patients. - TC-5619.
-TC-5619 is a preclinical product candidate selective for the a7 NNR.
+We are currently conducting a Phase II clinical trial of TC-2696 in third molar extraction patients.
+We expect the results of this trial to be available in the second half of 2007. - TC-5619.
+TC-5619 is a preclinical product candidate that modulates the a7 NNR for which we are currently conducting a Phase I single rising dose clinical trial.
 We believe compounds that selectively target the a7 NNR may have application in the treatment of conditions such as schizophrenia, cognitive impairment and inflammation.
-We are currently conducting additional preclinical studies necessary to support a regulatory filing planned for the second quarter of 2007 to initiate clinical development of TC-5619. - TC-6499.
-TC-6499 is a preclinical product candidate that we plan to develop initially for neuropathic pain.
-We are currently conducting manufacturing activities necessary to support the initiation of clinical development of this product candidate.